FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ```

 4. Drag a Link-out node onto the canvas.
-5. Connect the output of Join node to the input of change node and output of change node to the input of MongoDB4 node and then MongoDB4 output to the input of function node named "Data deplication" and output of that function node to the input of Link-out node.
+5. Connect the output of the Join node to the input of change node and the output of the Change node to the input of the MongoDB4 node and then MongoDB4 output to the input of the function node named "Data deplication" and output of that function node to the input of Link-out node.

 Now, we have added additional nodes that perform data deduplication.
 This means we will create a new array containing unique data that is not already stored in the database to avoid data duplications.
 For filtering that data, we are using JavaScript with a function node.

 ## Data Processing

-1. Drag a Function node onto the canvas and insert the following code into it and name this node "Data processing":
+1. Drag a Function node onto the canvas insert the following code into it and name this node "Data processing":

 ```javascript
 let data = msg.payload;